JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ![Create new project 3](screen5.png)

 ### Update the wizard plugin
 The compose plugin version used in the wizard above may be out of date.
 Update the version of the plugin to the latest available by editing the build.gradle.kts file, finding and updating the version information as shown below.
-(In this example the latest versions were kotlin 1.4.30 and compose plugin version 0.3.0-build152.
-For the latest versions, see the JetBrains [Kotlin](https://kotlinlang.org/) site and the [compose-jb](https://github.com/JetBrains/compose-jb/tags) github site.)
+(In this example the latest version of the plugin was 0.3.0-build152 and a compatible version of kotlin was 1.4.30.
+For the latest versions, see the [compose-jb](https://github.com/JetBrains/compose-jb/tags) github site and the JetBrains [Kotlin](https://kotlinlang.org/) site.)
 ```
 plugins {
     kotlin("jvm") version "1.4.30"